ISO/IEC 23003-Information technology — MPEG audio technologies

 MPEG audio technologies are used to create and stream audio content.
 MPEG audio technologies include AAC, MP3, and OGG.

-MPEG audio technologies are used by many different industries, including the music industry, broadcasting, and video streaming.
+This audio technologies are used by many different industries, including the music industry, broadcasting, and video streaming.

 ISO/IEC 23003 is a standard that defines how MPEG audio technologies should be used.
 It provides guidelines for creating and using MPEG audio content, as well as for streaming and distributing MPEG audio content.

-ISO/IEC 23003 is important because it ensures that MPEG audio technologies are consistent across different platforms and devices.
+It is important because it ensures that MPEG audio technologies are consistent across different platforms and devices.
 This consistency makes it easier to create and distribute audio content, as well as to consume and interact with that content.

-If you need to create or stream audio content using MPEG audio technologies, you should consider using ISO/IEC 23003.
+So, If you need to create or stream audio content using MPEG audio technologies, you should consider using ISO/IEC 23003.